 submitted their Whirlwind design with the prototype flying for the first time on the 11th October 1938.
 It was announced during January the following year that a contract for 200 aircraft

 had been won.

 The new aircraft, which would be the first twin-engined fighter of the Royal Air Force, looked promising its firepower at the time was better than any other fighter in the world as was

 its low-altitude performance.
-Production versions of the aircraft began in July 1940 as No. 263 Squadron based at Drem began the task of eliminating bugs in both the airframe and
+Production versions of the aircraft began to reach No. 263 Squadron based at RAF Drem from the 22nd May 1940 as they began the task of eliminating bugs in both the

 Due to a shortage of engines deliveries of the Whirlwind were slow with the Royal Air Force receiving only eight of the type by the close of 1940, in fact only two squadrons would be

 equipped with the Whirlwind the other being No. 137 Squadron which was formed on the 20th September 1941 at Charmy Down.

 Despite the positive performance and armament of the plane its dogfighting abilities at higher altitude was called into question and it could only be used at a limited number of

 airfields due to its high landing speed leading to a second order that had been placed for 200 more aircraft to be cancelled and the initial contract for 200 aircraft cut to just 112.